Respond • Recover • Protect

 Do these steps as soon as possible.

-• Monitor accounts for unauthorized transactions.
+• Monitor accounts for unauthorized activity.

 Avoid it first — then what to do if it happened.